Volunteer with your dog

 PAT Pets come in all shapes and sizes and can be a pedigree or a crossbreed – though we cannot accept dogs that are listed under the Dangerous Dogs Act 1991.

-Our PAT Pets give so much during their visits but it’s important to consider their wellbeing too.
-If your dog is in the later stages of life, starting this new venture might be too demanding.
+Our PAT Pets give so much during visits and it’s important to consider their wellbeing too.
+If your dog is older, starting this new venture might be too demanding.
 Visiting unfamiliar and sometimes busy environments can be stressful and may worsen existing health conditions.

-Many imported dogs have become great PAT Dogs, however, if your dog was imported into the UK, your application will be put on hold as we will require some additional information from you.
+Many imported dogs have become great PAT Dogs, however, if your dog was imported into the UK, we will require some additional information from you before we progress your application.

-We require evidence that your dog has been tested for Brucella canis and Leishmania.
+We will need evidence that your dog has been tested for Brucella canis and Leishmania.

 - Imported PAT Pets must never have tested positive for Leishmania.